drivelling-spinel/tartar/README.md

    C:\GAMES\TARTAR\SHIMS\
    C:\GAMES\TARTAR\SHIMS\NERVE.WAD

-5. Run TARTAR.EXE -file NERVE to play
+5. Run TARTAR.EXE -nodemo -file NERVE to play

 ### Playing Sigil and Sigil II with Tartar

 1. Install Tartar with DOOM.WAD IWAD

-2. Drop Sigial and/or Sigil II WAD-s into the same directory
+2. Drop Sigil and/or Sigil II WAD-s into the same directory

-3. Drop SIGIAL.WAD and SIGIL2.WAD from GOODIES\SHIMS directory in the
+3. Drop SIGIL.WAD and SIGIL2.WAD from GOODIES\SHIMS directory in the
    distribution into SHIMS directory where TARTAR is found.
 For example:

    C:\GAMES\TARTAR\